Searching ...

 In Ohio, the cities of Cleveland and Columbus are the two largest metropolitan areas.
 Cleveland sits on Lake Erie and is known for attractions like the Rock’n’Roll Hall of Fame.
 The state capital Columbus is a green city with ample metro parks, but it’s also a fashion and arts hub.
 Cincinnati on the Ohio River features historic neighborhoods, world-class museums, and a vibrant culinary scene.

 Meanwhile, Pennsylvania has several cities of note.
-The “City of Brotherly Love,” Philadelphia, is home to the Liberty Bell, Independence Hall, and a thriving food scene.
+The “City of Brotherly Love,” Philadelphia, is the state largest city and home to the Liberty Bell, Independence Hall, and a thriving food scene.
 Pittsburgh is reinventing itself as a tech hub.
 It has plenty of hip restaurants and art galleries to explore and boasts some of the best city views in the state.
 Other great cities to check out include Allentown, Erie, and Reading.

 Climate